ProcessMiner/covariance-generator/README.md

 ## Support

-The code is supported by the Science team at ProcessMiner, Inc. If you have any questions/comments, please leave them here in comments section or email at support@processminer.com.
+The code is supported by the Science team at ProcessMiner, Inc. If you have any questions/comments, please leave them here in the comments section or email at support@processminer.com.